Japanese rock gardens use design to symbolise the natural landscape, and they do vary in materials and style.

 - Moss represents a forested area.

-How do the Elements of Stone Gardens Work?.
+How do the Elements of Rock Gardens Work?.

 Arranged stones are the fundamental element.
 Larger stones and rocks along with smaller pebbles along with sand which is raked into patterns are the backbone of this style of design.